Earlier this year MSI announced the GE76 Raider, their updated 17-inch full-performance laptop, and the larger kin of the

 The 2021 MSI GE76 Raider is widely available at this point all around the world.

 This top-version tested here, with the i9-10980HK processor, 64 GB of RAM, 2 TB of SSD storage, Nvidia RTX 3080 Laptop graphics, and the 300 Hz screen, MSRPs at $3399 in the US and around 4000 EUR in Europe.
-Configurations with 32 GB of RAM and 1 TB of storage are available for a couple of hundreds USD/EUR less.
+Configurations with 32 GB of RAM and 1 TB of storage are available for a couple of hundreds USD/EUR less, and you’re also going to pay extra for the 4K 120 Hz screen, where available.

 Mid-specced versions with an 8Core i7 processor and the RTX 3070 GPU (up to 140W) are available from 2300 USD/ 2500 EUR, and the RTX 3060 models should also be available in the near future, but are not for now.